xekyu/CS169_v13/README.md

 Quick Download
 ==============

-On Linux, from the directory you would like to download the videos to,
+On Linux, from the directory you would like to download the videos to, type

 ```
 wget https://raw.github.com/xekyu/CS169_v13/master/CS169_v13.txt